Dysgraphia: Diagnosis

 Unlike specific learning disabilities and neurodevelopmental disorders that have been more extensively studied, there is no gold standard for diagnosing dysgraphia.
-This is likely due to writing systems often differing substantially between countries and languages and there being considerable heterogeneity among the therapists who are charged with diagnosing dysgraphia.
+This is likely due to writing systems often differing substantially between countries and languages and there being considerable heterogeneity among medical professionals who are charged with diagnosing dysgraphia.
 Consequently, there are several tests that are used to diagnose dysgraphia like Ajuriaguerra scale, BHK for children or teenagers, the Minnesota Handwriting Assessment, ETCH, SCRIPT, DASH and HHE scale.

 With devices like drawing tablets, it is now possible to measure the position, tilt, and pressure in real time.
 From these features, it is possible to compute automatic features like speed and shaking and train a classifier to diagnose automatically children with atypical writing.
 The features extracted have different importances in the classification through development and allow to characterize different subtypes of dysgraphia that could have different origins, outcomes and could require different remediation strategies.

 It is not uncommon for dysgraphic individuals to be intellectually gifted, possess a rich vocabulary and have strong comprehension of language when speaking or reading, though their disorder is often not detected or treated; which may also be in part to developmental dyslexia receiving far more academic and medical attention than developmental dysgraphia.
 In addition, gifted children with transcription disabilities seldom receive programming for their intellectual talents due to their difficulties in completing written assignments.

 Treatment

 Treatment for dysgraphia varies and may include treatment for motor disorders to help control writing movements.
 Helping dysgraphic students overcome writing avoidance and accept the purpose and necessity of writing may be needed.
 The use of occupational therapy can be effective in the school setting, and teachers should be well informed about dysgraphia to aid in carry-over of the occupational therapist's interventions.
+One common form of therapy is the use of Thera-putty, which helps develop dexterity.
 Treatments may address impaired memory or other neurological problems.
 Some physicians recommend that individuals with dysgraphia use computers to avoid the problems of handwriting.
+Speech-to-text programs have also been suggested as a potential treatments for dysgraphia.
+Speech-recognition technologies are used in two ways: dictation and computer control.
+As a dictation tool, spoken words are translated into written text; the student speaks the words into a microphone and the words are typed.
+The computer-control tool allows students to control the computer and software applications by speaking commands.
+If students are going to use speech-recognition software, they need to use consistent, clear speech.
+The use of computers also allows patients to experiment with different ergonomic keyboards.
+Today, there are many alternative keyboards for consideration.
+There are keyboards with enlarged and/or alphabetically arranged letters; there are key boards that are ergonomically designed; and there are mini keyboards for students who have a limited range of motion.
 Dysgraphia can sometimes be partially overcome with appropriate and conscious effort and training.
-The International Dyslexia Association suggests the use of kinesthetic memory through early training by having the child overlearn how to write letters and to later practice writing with their eyes closed or averted to reinforce the feel of the letters being written.
-They also suggest teaching the students cursive writing as it has fewer reversible letters and can help lessen spacing problems, at least within words, because cursive letters are generally attached within a word.